How it works

 Federal Taxes

-- 2026 marginal tax brackets for single and married filing jointly
+- 2026 marginal tax brackets for all three filing statuses: single, married filing jointly, and head of household

 Capital Gains

-- Capital gains included in Social Security provisional income calculation
+- Capital gains included when calculating how much of your Social Security is taxable

 Retirement Accounts

-- Required Minimum Distributions (RMDs) using IRS tables
+- Required Minimum Distributions (RMDs) calculated from the IRS Uniform Lifetime Table

 Tax-Efficient Withdrawal Insights (Pro)